nickyiliwang0000/h/applied-javascript/intro-to-firebase.md

   }
 }
 ```

-Let's create an object with lots of information in it and replace the node we previously created with this new object:
+Let's see what would happen if that node already existed.
+We're going to create another object with lots of information in it and use `set()` to replace the node we previously created with this new object:

 ```js
 const userSettings = {
   editorTheme: 'Monokai Bright',